ssegurab/ssegurab/README.md

 ## About me 😊

-- 🔭 I’m currently working as a freelance junior frontend developer
+- 🔭 I’m currently working at home
 - 🌱 I’m currently self-taught learning everything related to web development.
 My only goal is to become a high level web developer
 - 💬 If you want to know more about me and see my portfolio, you can visit my website 🌐 "https://www.sergiosegurablanco.com/"
 - 📫 If you want to collaborate or work together, you can contact me through my mentioned 👆 website 👆 and at the email 📧 "contacto@sergiosegurablanco.com"